VadymLantukh/VadymLantukh/README.md

 # Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Vadym

 ### Traine / Junior Front-End Developer

-I'm a junior Front-end developer looking for a job in the world.
+I am looking for a dream job and want to make it happen.
 My strong communication skills and detail-oriented approach make me an effective team player.
-Always eager to learn, I am ready to apply my experience and enthusiasm to challenging web development tasks.
+Always eager to learn, I am ready to apply my experience and enthusiasm to complete challenging web development tasks.

 ### ✉️  You can contact me at:
  [Email](mailto:vadym.lantukh.1998@gmail.com )